USEPA/CMAQ/docs/_sources/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_MPAS-CMAQ_Benchmark_intel.md.txt

 ```

-### Compare the output to what is available on the S3 bucket
+## Compare the output

+Download data available on the S3 bucket

     ```
      cd $CMAQ_DATA